henrychris/obsidian-softwareeng/03-concepts/Unit Testing.md

     Mock.Of<IUserClaimsPrincipalFactory<ApplicationUser>>(), null!, null!, null!, null!);
 ```

 - Testing your JWT generation function is good practice.
+This is especially relevant when dealing with authentication mechanisms like [[10-security/Refresh Tokens]].
 It helps ensure that:
 	1. The function correctly generates a token.
 	2. The token contains the expected claims.
 	3. The token is signed using the correct security key and algorithm.